 Yet another modern revolutionary episode can provide an example coming from a smaller country: the Sandinista revolution in Nicaragua, in the late 1970s.
 In that case, the Library of Congress Country Study on Nicaragua (Merrill 1994) claims that by 1978 "hard-core Sandinista guerrillas numbered perhaps 2,000 to 3,000; untrained popular militias and foreign supporters added several thousand more to this total".
 The country's population by then was just under 3 million, according to INEC, the country's official statistics provider.
 The aforementioned country study goes on to state that soon the Sandinista front "no longer was fighting alone but rather was organizing and controlling a national insurrection of citizens eager to join the anti-Somoza movement", in a pattern reminiscent of the other examples discussed before.
-Another example from a small country is a more contemporaneous one: the events that culminated with the overthrowing of the government of Kyrgyzstan in March 2005.
-As an article in The Economist pointed out, "only a few thousand of Kyrgyzstan's 5m people took to the streets" (The Economist, March 31st, 2005), yet the regime was toppled in a few days' time.
+Another example from a small country is a more contemporaneous one: the events that culminated with the overthrowing of two successive governments in Kyrgyzstan, in 2005 and 2010.
+As an article in The Economist pointed out regarding the 2010 events, "this was the second time that as few as 5,000 demonstrators succeeded in overthrowing an unwanted government in Kyrgyzstan" (The Economist, April 8, 2010).

 A few points stand out as lessons to be taken from these examples, for our purposes.
 First, the evidence seems very supportive of the idea that the number of people that is sufficient to start a revolution attempt need not represent a significant share of the population.
 One does not need millions, or even hundreds of thousands, to start a revolution in countries with millions of inhabitants.
 Second, these examples, with the exception of the Russian one, involve similar numbers, of a few thousand, even though the population in the countries involved varies by a factor of ten.
 In other words, the population share that the initial rebels correspond to is significantly higher in smaller countries.
 Another important point is that the claim here does not refer to the number of people that eventually join a revolution attempt, but only to the number of people that start one.
 Similarly, it is not about the success of a revolution attempt; we do not claim that the French or Russian Revolutions succeeded with only a few thousand people.
 The point is that revolutions can be started by a number of people that, while small when compared to the relevant population, is enough to start off a chain of events in which more and more people are drawn onto the revolutionary "bandwagon".
 This "bandwagon" or "domino" effect is indeed consistent with existing models of revolutions (Granovetter 1978; Kuran 1989, 1995; Lohmann 1994 and references therein), as well as with accounts of revolutionary episodes, as suggested by the few examples briefly presented above.